george-richardson/gjhr.me/projects.md

 Unfortunately not a lot here at the moment, check out [my GitHub](https://github.com/george-richardson) for a few bits and bobs.

+## terraform_s3_cloudfront_static_site

+[A terraform module](https://github.com/george-richardson/terraform_s3_cloudfront_static_site) for creating static websites hosted in S3 and distributed through cloudfront.
+Perfect for use with site generation tools such as Jekyll (like this website).

 # Non-Tech

 ## HWAH Comedy